Security

 Core to Maestro

-# CoreCONDRIX_MAESTRO_URL=ws://maestro:9200CONDRIX_MAESTRO_SECRET=your-shared-secret
+# CoreCONDRIX_MAESTRO_URL=ws://maestro:9200CONDRIX_MAESTRO_TOKEN=your-registration-token

 Client to Maestro